alpacahq/typescript-sdk/README.md

 > 🚧 **WARNING** 🚧
-> This SDK is currently in development and not yet stable.
-The API may change.
-Please report any issues you find.
-Thank you! 🙏 When the version number loses the `-preview` suffix, the SDK is ready for production use.
+> This SDK is going to be in development forever because i gave up.
+The API will not change bc of that so consider it stable ig.
+Please report any issues you find altho i wont do anything about them. thank you but no thank you, please dont bother me! 🙏 When the version number loses the `-preview` suffix (which it'll never do), the SDK is ready for production use (LOL GOOD FUCKING LUCK).
 You can track progress and join the discussion [here](https://github.com/alpacahq/typescript-sdk/issues/1) 😃.

 # typescript-sdk